-- The PoM Action Plan for Areas of Cultural Significance applies (Table 13). - Council adheres to legislative requirements (see Table 15) and is guided by Council Supporting Documents (Table 17) and Council Policies (Table 18) in the areas management. - Advice from Council's Heritage Coordinator or Heritage Officer is to be obtained before any change to the land in use or development is undertaken. - Consultation with nearby residents will inform the approach to reinstating the heritage value of the park in relation to the failing retaining wall and trees. (submissions on this draft PoM can inform this discussion with the community) - Council is undertaking investigations to rectify the failing retaining wall and conserve the heritage and landscape values of the park.
-Approvals
+- The PoM Action Plan for Areas of Cultural Significance applies (Table 13). - Council adheres to legislative requirements (see Table 15) and is guided by Council Supporting Documents (Table 17) and Council Policies (Table 18) in the areas management. - Council is undertaking investigations to rectify the failing retaining wall and conserve the heritage and landscape values of the park.
+Approvals under heritage legislation may need to be obtained depending on the proposed works and residents will be provided an opportunity to comment on the proposed works prior to implementation.
+Council is going to replace the temporary construction fencing with a barrier kerb or similar support system while design investigations continue, and approvals are obtained.
+Council is committed to the works.